lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 }
 ```

-The closure is executed in the `prepare(for segue:sender:?` override.
+Below, the closure is executed in the `prepare(for segue:sender:?` override.
+This may seem like its quite indirect, but the point is to decouple the child viewControllers while still making use of Segues.

 ```swift
 class ListViewController {